Chapter 52 BWV 12 Weinen, Klagen, Sorgen, Zagen

 The remainder of the theme is dominated by a series of sequences, perhaps suggestive of the opposites that are bound together as one.
 But this thought is itself symbolically interrupted by the unusual cadence over bars 5 and 6, perhaps a moment to assimilate the realisation that whatever the challenges, comfort may still be sought in the wounds of Christ.

 This interrupted cadence, incidentally, is one of a large number used and possibly devised by Bach.
-The first movement of the double Harpsichord Concerto in Cm makes use of precisely the same unexpected hiatus; for the technically minded, it is chord V leading to a secondary dominant chord built upon chord II.
+The first movement of the double Harpsichord Concerto in Cm makes use of precisely the same unexpected hiatus; for the technically minded, it is chord V leading to a secondary dominant chord built upon the supertonic note of the scale.

 Unusually, Bach has three consecutive arias with no intervening recitatives.
 The second for bass, two solo violins and continuo is the work’s first in a major mode, despite being the fifth movement.
 The Christian resolution is now clearly affirmative; the necessity for torment in following Him has been acknowledged and now we need to confirm that despite this, we shall follow and not lose contact with Him.
 Bach has clearly taken the notions of ′following′ and ′adhering to′ as the starting point for his musical thinking as the two violins and continuo lines pursue each other in close imitation.